NeelGahalot/autosam-2/sam1/README.md

 ## SAM 1 Inference

 We discuss how amenable the Image Encoder is to batch processing.
 When running inference at scale, the Image Encoder is the main bottleneck.
-We can test this out by benchmarking:
+We can test this out by benchmarking (Make sure to download the checkpoint before running benchmarking):
 <p align="center">
   <img src="benchmarking/SAM_Components_large_2.jpg" width="90%">
   <br><em>Figure 1: Time across SAM components</em>